 More precisely, the ISMI-9 total score is a numerical quantification of the degree to which a person reports overall agreement with five themes of internalized stigma of mental illness: Alienation, Stereotype Endorsement, Perceived Discrimination, Social Withdrawal, and Stigma Resistance (reverse scored).

 These five “topic areas” constitute what is known as the “content domain” of internalized stigma of mental illness, as conceptualized by Dr. Jennifer Boyd and colleagues (2003) and operationalized by the ISMI-29.
 While the nine items of the ISMI-9 are evenly drawn from these five topic areas, these items were selected to form the ISMI-9 specifically because they primarily measure the general internalized stigma of mental illness factor, which is the factor that any short form of the ISMI is designed to measure.
-In other words, even though the items of the ISMI-9 are drawn from the different subscales of the ISMI-29, they cannot and should not be used to try to form subscales measuring the five separate topic areas (see Hammer & Toland, in press; Boyd, Otilingham, & DeForge, 2014).
+In other words, even though the items of the ISMI-9 are drawn from the different subscales of the ISMI-29, they cannot and should not be used to try to form subscales measuring the five separate topic areas (see Hammer & Toland, 2017; Boyd, Otilingham, & DeForge, 2014).
 This same logic applies to the ISMI-10.

 Boyd, Oitlingham, and DeForge (2014) describe two methods of interpreting the size of ISMI total scores: